gonzalorodrigo/globusserver/README.md

 central system (Activation must done in the control panel of GLOBUS_USER in the Globus website).

+Every time that the server is re-deployed, it needs to be reactivated, this can be avoided by giving persistance to some of the globus files.

 # Deployment

 Server requires a number of environment vars to be set before running.